almondheil/echelon-c/README.md

 I made this as a toy and experiment as much as for solving actual problems, and I make no guarantee that it actually works outside of the situations I've run into on homework.
-As I write this section of the README, I ran into a silly bug no less than half an hour ago and had ti fix it.
+As I write this section of the README, I ran into a silly bug no less than half an hour ago and had to fix it.

 ## Compiling